erinosb/2020_DSCI512_RNAseq/README.md

 **Explore what you obtained.**

+Notice that instead of having a single script, you now have a few scripts.
+These will work in a **Two step** method for executing jobs on summit.
+The `execute` script calls the `analyze` script.
+This Readme file and a license file were also downloaded.

 Let's copy the two scripts up one directory.
-This will create a duplicate copy for you to work on and will move the script directly into the ''02_scripts'' directory, not its sub-directory.
+This will create duplicate copies for you to edit on and will move the scripts directly into ''02_scripts'', not its sub-directory.

 ```bash
 $ cd 2020_DSCI512_RNAseq